pastas/pastas/doc/examples/2_TimeSeries_objects/2_TimeSeries_objects.rst

 Why is this so important?
 Because when solving or simulating a model, the Model will ask every member of the TimeSeries family to prepare itself with the necessary settings (e.g. new freq) and perform that operation only once.
-When asked for a time series, the TimeSeries object will “be” in that new shape.
+When asked for a time series, the TimeSeries object will "be" in that new shape.

 Some more action
 ~~~~~~~~~~~~~~~~

-Let’s say, we want to simulate the groundwater series for a period where
+Let's say, we want to simulate the groundwater series for a period where
 no data is available for the time series, but we need some kind of value
 for the warmup period to prevent things from getting messy.
 The
 TimeSeries object can easily extend itself, as the following example